 There is no speed limit on the Autobahn, except in areas marked with signs for particular speeds.
 The German road authorities, however, recommend a top speed of 130km/h on the Autobahn.
 The fastest you can go on the highways within the city is 100km/h, and the unlimited speed limits don’t kick in on the Autobahn until you’re well outside the city.

 Some urban areas are also marked as so-called Schrittempo zones, where you are expected to crawl along in first gear.
-When cruising through neighbourhoods with no stop signs, cars to the right always have right of way.
+When cruising through neighborhoods with no stop signs, cars to the right always have right of way.

 Parking in Germany

-Parking can be difficult to manage in the larger cities, particularly at busy periods such as the weekend when citizens often rely on street parking.
+Parking can be difficult to manage in the larger cities, particularly at busy periods such as the weekend when citizens often rely on-street parking.
 Always park in the same direction as traffic on one-way streets.

-Neighbourhoods often use metered parking.
+Neighborhoods often use metered parking.
 These are coin-based and machines mostly don’t accept plastic cards.
 The cost of metered parking varies considerably depending on the location but as a rule of thumb it costs from EUR 1 per hour to EUR 1 per half-hour.